ioccc-src/mkiocccentry/remarks.example.md

 You need not start your remarks with a heading but you may if you wish.

 ## What should you say?

 As much or as little as you wish.

 ### What helps:

-- explaining what your submission does.
+- Explaining what your submission does,

-- how to entice it to do what it is supposed to do.

-- what obfuscations are used.
+- Tell us how to run your program,

-- what are the limitations of your submission in respect of portability and/or input data.
+- State any limitations of your submission in respect of portability and/or input data,

-- how it works (if you are really condescending :-) ).
+- Write about the types obfuscations in your submission,

+- Explain how your program works,

+- Tell us interesting facts about your submission,

+**NOTE**: Use of humor can help.

 ### What does not help:

-- admitting that your submission is not very obfuscated (you see, the contest is called the **IOCCC**, not the **INVOCCC** :-) ); but even if you do not admit it, not very obfuscated submission have a minuscule chance to win (although [2000/tomx](https://github.com/ioccc-src/temp-test-ioccc/tree/master/years.html#2000_tomx) is a notable counterexample).
+- Admitting that your submission is not very obfuscated (you see, the contest is called the **IOCCC**, not the **INVOCCC** :-) ); but even if you do not admit it, not very obfuscated submission have a minuscule chance to win (although [2000/tomx](https://github.com/ioccc-src/temp-test-ioccc/tree/master/years.html#2000_tomx) is a notable counterexample).

-- mentioning your name or any identifying information in the remark section (or in the C code for that matter) - we like to be unbiased during the judging rounds; we look at the author name only if an submission wins.
+- Mentioning your name or any identifying information in the remark section (or in the C code for that matter) - we like to be unbiased during the judging rounds; we look at the author name only if an submission wins.
 See the guidelines if this is not clear!

-- leaving the remark section empty.
+- Leaving the remark section without much content.

-### Submitting your submission
+### Use mkiocccentry to package and submit your entry

-When packaging your submission please use the modified `remarks.md` file with the `mkiocccentry` tool.

-**Thank you!**
+0. If you have not already done so, register for the IOCCC and obtain your UUID username and submission password.

+1. Form a `work_dir` directory into which your submission's files will be placed

+2. Run the `mkiocccentry(1)` tool

+**NOTE**: Use `./mkiocccentry -h` and/or review the man page by running: `man man/man1/mkiocccentry.1`

+3. Answer the `mkiocccentry(1)` prompts

+4. Upload the resulting compressed tarball to the [IOCCC submit server](https://submit.ioccc.org).

 # END OF INSTRUCTIONS